sergzach/readingproc/README.md

     print('Error.
 No new lines for 10 seconds.')
 ```

 *Read output for 60 seconds.
-If the duration exceeds then exception TotalTimeout occurs.*
+If time is up then TotalTimeout occurs.*
 ```python
 from readingproc import ReadingProc, TotalTimeout